jinghuazhao/FM-pipeline/README.md

 ```
 so the job is sent to the clusters instead.

-The use of gene list from the analysis can be fed into VEGAS2v2 as shown with [vegas2v2.sh](vegas2v2.sh) but some changes
+The use of gene list from the analysis can be fed into VEGAS2v2 as shown with [vegas2v2.sh](vegas2v2.sh) and to facilitate
+this process we invoke interceptBed utility from the [bedtools](http://bedtools.readthedocs.io/en/latest/) package.
+Some
-are required for the command-line version described at the of the script.
+changes are required for the command-line version described at the of the script.
 We don't have experiences with the web-based
 interface from [https://vegas2.qimrberghofer.edu.au/](https://vegas2.qimrberghofer.edu.au/).
 Nevertheless, as indicated
 in the original VEGAS paper (Liu et al. 2010), ``If a gene contains only one causal variant, then the inclusion of a large
 number of nonsignificant markers into the gene-based test will dilute this gene’s significance.``